 - Weldon Latham, Chair of our firm’s Diversity Committee and our Corporate Diversity Counseling Practice Group Leader, named a “Most Influential Black Lawyer” by Savoy magazine.
 (February 2015)

-Our diverse hiring practices have received increased attention from the Board of Directors, including the appointment of a Shareholder as Firmwide Diversity Manager.
+Our diverse hiring practices have received increased attention from the Board of Directors, including the appointment of a Principal as Firmwide Diversity Manager.

 In addition, the Jackson Lewis Scholarship Program provides scholarships to students who are traditionally underrepresented in the legal profession.
 This is a substantial investment and underscores our commitment to attracting diverse students to the practice of law generally, and to labor and employment law specifically.
 We provide almost 40 scholarships per year that are awarded to law students who demonstrate an interest in, or an aptitude for, employment and/or labor law.
 All law schools involved in this program are located in or near cities where Jackson Lewis has an office.

-The firm’s percentage of female associates (55%) remains significantly above the industry average (45%) reported in a National Association of Law Placement (NALP) survey, even as we continue to promote women to Shareholder (32% of all shareholders in 2013, up from 24% in 2009).
+The firm’s percentage of female associates (56%) remains significantly above the industry average (45%) reported in a recent National Association of Law Placement (NALP) survey, even as we continue to promote women to Principal (32% of all principals as of December 2016, up from 24% in 2009).
 Our representation of minority attorneys remains above NALP-reported industry averages.

 See AllDiversity in the News